-This document is the non-proprietary Cryptographic Module Security Policy for the Cisco 2851 Integrated Services Router without an AIM card installed.
-This security policy describes how the Cisco 2851 Integrated Services Router (Hardware Version: 2851; Firmware Version: 12.3(11)T03) meet the security requirements of FIPS 140-2, and how to operate the router with on-board crypto enabled in a secure FIPS 140-2 mode.
+This document is the non-proprietary Cryptographic Module Security Policy for the Cisco 2851 Integrated Services Routers with AIM-VPN/EPII-Plus installed.
+This security policy describes how the Cisco 2851 Integrated Services Routers (Hardware Version: 2851, AIM Version: 1.0, Board Version: D0; Firmware Version: 12.3(11)T03) meet the security requirements of FIPS 140-2, and how to operate the router with on-board crypto enabled in a secure FIPS 140-2 mode.
 This policy was prepared as part of the Level 2 FIPS 140-2 validation of the Cisco 2851 Integrated Services Router.